Budapest Hungary Travel Guide

 A potent traditional fruit brandy (40-70% ABV), made from plums, apricots, or pears.
 Served as an aperitif or digestif.

-A world-renowned sweet dessert wine from the Tokaj region, with complex flavors and rich history.
+A world-renowned sweet dessert wine from the Tokaj region, with complex flavors and abundant heritage.

 Michelin-starred restaurants offer contemporary Hungarian and international cuisine.

-Good cuisine in comfortable places featuring a blend of modern and traditional Hungarian dishes.
+Good food in comfortable places with a mix of modern and traditional Hungarian dishes.

 Affordable and quick options for traditional Hungarian street food and other cuisines.